last updated: 1/22/19

 Choice of Pilot Supplies

-The frugal pilot supplies route: search eBay for a used entry-level headset or rent one from the flight school, stick to the “student” flight bag or even a backpack, don’t buy an electronic E-6B flight computer, buy used books, and find things like flashlights and timers at the big box store instead of the pilot supply catalog.
+The frugal pilot supplies route: search eBay for a used entry-level headset or rent one from the flight school, stick to the “student” flight bag or even a backpack, buy a cardboard E-6B flight computer, buy used books, and find things like flashlights and timers at the big box store instead of the pilot supply catalog.